KatherineMEnright/Peanut/README.md

 <param ve-iframe src="https://search.alexanderstreet.com/embed/token/05c7goj5c9i7ocho6krjac9j?account_id=11311&usage_group_id=103838">

-### Peanuts, Politics, and Public Space
+### Peanuts: Politics and Public Space
 A characteristic feature in the history of peanuts is their presence in public spaces.
 The vendor selling peanuts, roasted or boiled, shelled or de-shelled, in street-carts or on the roadside, in cones of newspaper or in paper bags, is a practice that continues throughout the globe.
 The significance of the peanut vendor as the mediator in peanut consumption is brilliantly conveyed by the 1927 song <span eid="Q3050049">*El manisero* [*The Peanut Vendor*]</span> by the Cuban composer and song-writer <span eid="Q661928">Moisés Simons</span>.
 The composition is sung from the perspective of the seller, and was a hugely influential example of the African and Afro-Cuban influenced <span eid="Q4428744">*son*</span> and <span eid="Q5681688">*pregón*</span> genres that went on to be recorded over 160 times, including in English.
 In 2005, *El manisero* was added to the [National Recording Registry](https://www.loc.gov/item/prn-06-083/) in recognition of its influence in the history of Latin American music.
 The lyrics describe the vendor trying to tempt a housewife to buy a cone of peanuts, and include his repeated sales cry of '*maní*, *maní*, *maní*', a typical feature of *pregones*.
 <param ve-video
 	id="essMVyS1Om0"
 	title="The Peanut Vendor - Don Azpiazu (Antonio Machin, vocal).">

-Another artifact, the political chromolithograph published in 1894 by <span eid="Q1584058">Puck magazine</span> titled *Puck's presidential impossibility.
-The political peanut vender*, uses the image of the peanut vendor in its satirical representation of the U.S politician and former governor of New York, <span eid="Q888410">David B. Hill</span>.[^15] The <span data-click-image-zoomto="255,522,315,291">peanut</span> in the image indicates [“peanut politics”](https://politicaldictionary.com/words/peanut-politician/) or petty politics motivated by self interest.
-The 1894 Puck magazine political chromolithograph: *The "peanut" Hagenbeck and his "senatorial courtesy" animal show*, we are shown again a bag of political "peanuts", this time while being surrounded by the circus animals/politicians.[^16]The ubiquitous prescence of the peanut as entertainment food in circuses and zoos led to spectators feeding them to the animals.
-The myth of the peanut-loving elephants exemplified by this 1897 theatrical poster featuring a person offering the circus elephant a peanut may have originated from this practice.[^17] Notably, the peanut is not good for elephants as they require lesser protein and more fiber content in their diet.
+The political <span eid="Q89503149">chromolithograph</span> published in 1894 by <span eid="Q1584058">Puck magazine</span> titled *"Puck's presidential impossibility.
+The political peanut vender"*, uses the image of the peanut vendor in its satirical representation of the U.S politician and former governor of New York, <span eid="Q888410">David B. Hill</span>.[^15] The <span data-click-image-zoomto="255,522,315,291">peanut</span> in the image indicates [“peanut politics”](https://politicaldictionary.com/words/peanut-politician/) or petty politics motivated by self interest.
+Besides selling peanuts on the road-side, vendors were often found at other public spaces like circuses, zoos, and fairs.
+The ubiquitous prescence of the peanut as entertainment food in these spaces led to spectators feeding them to the animals, including elephants, as exemplified by this 1897 theatrical poster featuring a person offering the circus elephant a peanut.[^17] Notably, the peanut is not good for elephants as they require lesser protein and more fiber content in their diet.
+The text *Marketing Peanuts* (1926) interestingly notes the prohibition of the sale of shelled peanuts in public spaces some cities in the U.S to curb the littering of the shells by the customers.[^19] While peanut shells were once perceived as litter in the context of the public space, the hull and broken peas left over after the de-shelling process was useful in the preparation of livestock feed especially during years of low quality crop or poor prices.
 <param ve-image
        label="Puck's presidential impossibility.
 The political peanut vender / J.S.
 Pughe, 1894"
        description="Political Satire shows U.S politician as peanut vendor selling roasted peanuts"